the-vty/librdkafka/CONTRIBUTING.md

 ## ifdef hell

 Avoid ifdef's as much as possible.
-Platform support checking should be performed in configure.librdkafka.
+Platform support checking should be performed in configure.self.